WBOB (AM): WBOB talk

-As of the 2014 season, WBOB broadcasts games from the Jacksonville Sharks Arena Football League.
+As of the 2014 season, WBOB broadcast games from the Arena Football League's Jacksonville Sharks.
 Also in the mid-2010s, WBOB got a power boost, going from 5,000 watts day and night, to 50,000 watts in the daytime and 9,700 watts at night.

+Programming

+Weekdays begin with a local news and information show, followed by mostly syndicated conservative talk programming.
+Most hours begin with news from Townhall.